jasperdrescher/Scripting-language-interpreter/README.md

 6. Code generation
 7. Runtime representation

-## The Box language
+## The Lox language
-Box is similair to high-level scripting languages liek JavaScript and Lua.
+[Lox](http://www.craftinginterpreters.com/the-lox-language.html) is similair to high-level scripting languages liek JavaScript and Lua.
 Two of the main aspects are:
 - Dynamic typing
 - Automatic memory management